Yeamy/RESTlite/README-EN.md

     }
 }
 ```
-note: @Inject only work in @Resource, and constructor/static-method of singleton must with no parameter.
+note: @Inject only work in @RESTfulResource, and constructor/static-method of singleton must with no parameter.

 **For field:**
-create field of @Resource with @Inject, create singleton by default:
+create field of @RESTfulResource with @Inject, create singleton by default:
 1. param's creator() not empty, if tag() not empty lookup the math @LinkTag in target class; else if tag() is empty lookup static no-param-method, static field, constructor without param.
 2. lookup type's @Inject, if creator() is not empty, follow step as upside.
 3. lookup @InjectProvider.